tgen/snpSniffer/README.md

 		20 are often still valuable but can have false positives

 ## UPDATE NOTES:
+20240304 - Updated the Het.java class to eliminate a typo causing the tool not to count "CA" hets.
+This corresponds to this issue: https://github.com/tgen/snpSniffer/issues/19 .
+The tool was recompiled under a JDK 1.8 (8).
+The .jar file was updated.

 20200214 - Changed main class name to exclude version number.
 Added more verbose main method argument error message.
 Added -version option.
 Changed the Genotype class to recognize the format "0/0" as a homozygous reference.
 Previously, "0" was expected for homozygous reference.
 Renamed internal classes to exclude version number.